jozsefszalma/intranet_image_generator/README.md

 ### Known issues and Disclaimers:
 - This is a hobby prototype that takes quite a bit of tech skills to get to work and is not production ready.
-You shouldn't use it if you don't understand the technology involved.
-Read the license terms, especially Section 5 – Disclaimer of Warranties and Limitation of Liability.
+You shouldn't use it if you don't understand the technology involved. <br>Read the license terms, especially Section 5 – Disclaimer of Warranties and Limitation of Liability.
 - I couldn't test if Docker works at all, as my NVIDIA drivers do not want to play with Docker in my Windows Linux Subsystem
 - The mobile app still has the default Android icon and is named "mobile_client"
 - Minimal security (not making any attempts to sanitize inputs or authenticate clients), the backend is only intended to be used behind a NAT router for demo purposes, not ready to be exposed to the Internet.